je-can-code/rmmz-plugins/documentation/JABS/JABS_buildingAnEnemy.md

 Sometimes though, you may want an enemy that just has maybe one or two of those traits.
 - add the `<noHpBar>` trait if you want the hp gauge to be hidden on the battler (maybe for a boss?).
-- add the `<noIdle>` if you'd prefer the battlers not wander around while they are not engaged in combat (for stationary enemies, like plants maybe?)
+- add the `<noIdle>` trait if you'd prefer the battlers not wander around while they are not engaged in combat (for stationary enemies, like plants maybe?)
 - add the `<invincible>` trait if there is some particular reason you want the battler to be totally invincible (traps? conditionals?).

 Lastly, you may have noted in the screen snippet about tag formatting or in the list at the top that there is another tag I haven't mentioned: the custom movespeed modifier.
 This one is totally optional, but personally I've found that the rigidity of going from movespeed "4" to movespeed "3" or "5" is a dramatic difference.
 Sometimes enemies just need to be _a hair slower_, or _a hair faster_.
 This is where the custom movespeed tag comes into play!
 By adding `<ms:4.1>`, then the event that the battler is attached to will have a movespeed that is just a bit above the default "Normal" movespeed.
 If this tag exists, **the event page's movespeed will be entirely ignored**.